Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: Full Feedback

 \section{Full Feedback}

 In this section, we consider the full-feedback scenario, where the algorithm receives the ground truth $Y_t$ for all the samples, including those that are not offloaded by accepting the S-ML inference.
 For this scenario, we present the HIL-F algorithm in Algorithm \ref{alg:HIL}.
 Some algorithmic rules for the parameter updates are given later in Section~\ref{sec:complexity}.
-As explained in the previous section, given $p_t$, we compute $q_t$, the probability to not offload.
+As explained in the previous section, given $p_t$, we compute $q_t$, the probability of not offloading.
 Once the decision is made using $q_t$, the costs are received and the weights are updated using~\eqref{eq:w1} and~\eqref{eq:W1}.
-For simplicity, we denote the expected cost received by HIL-F in round $t$ by $\bar{l}(\theta_t,Y_t)$ and is given by where the expectation is with respect to the probability distribution dictated by $q_t$.
-Also, let $\bar{L}(\bm{\theta},\bm{Y}) = \sum_{t=1}^n \bar{l}(\theta_t,Y_t)$ denote the total expected cost after $n$ rounds.
-In the theorem below, we provide a regret bound for HIL-F. \begin{theorem} For $\eta > 0$, HIL-F achieves the following regret bound:
+For simplicity, we denote the expected cost received by HIL-F in round $t$ by $\bar{l}(Y_t)$ and is given by